 When you first add a Navigation block, it displays your site’s menu.
 If you haven’t created a custom menu yet, it will automatically include a Page List block that displays all published pages and updates automatically when new pages are published.

 If you’re using the Page List block, it will only show your published pages as top-level menu items.
-Child pages will not appear as dropdown submenus.
+Child pages will not appear as drop-down or submenus.
 To create dropdowns with child pages, you need to convert the page list to individual menu links.

 Learn how to create drop-down menus.